Euthymius of Tarnovo: Activity in Bulgaria

 Around 1371 Euthymius returned to Bulgaria and founded the Holy Trinity Patriarchal Monastery near Tarnovo, where he grounded the Tarnovo Literary School.
 He established orthographic rules and corrected inaccurately translated religious books by comparing them to the Greek originals.
-These corrected texts became models for the Orthodox churches using Church Slavonic language: Bulgaria, Serbia, Romania, and Ukraine.
+These corrected texts became models for the Orthodox churches using Church Slavonic language: Bulgaria, Serbia, Romania, and Russia.
 Gregory Tsamblak, his biographer, compared Euthymius' work to that of Moses and Egyptian king Ptolemy I.

 In 1375, following the death of Patriarch Joanicius, Euthymius was elected to become his successor.
 A supporter of asceticism, Euthymius aimed to persecute heresies and moral decay.
 Euthymius became a prominent figure in the Orthodox world and a number of metropolitans and hegumens addressed him to interpret theological matters.

 There are 15 known works by Euthymius, including liturgical books, laudatory works, passionals and epistles.
 Among his literary disciples are Gregory Tsamblak, Metropolitan of Kiev; Cyprian, Metropolitan of Moscow; Joasaph of Bdin and Constantine of Kostenets.

 Establishment of Tarnovo Literary School and language reform

 During the time of patriarch Theodosius of Tarnovo Euthymius founded and ran the Tarnovo literary school, which was to quickly become an important cultural center of the Slavic Christian world.

-Euthymius initiated a language reform in Old Bulgarian that was widely influential to the standardized literary languages of Serbia, Walachia, Moldova, and the Ukrainian principalities.
+Euthymius initiated a language reform in Old Bulgarian that was widely influential to the standardized literary languages of Serbia, Walachia, Moldova, and the Russian principalities.
 Gregory Tsamblak describes Euthymius' language reform in the following manner.